Valencia Elementary is A Vital Part of our Community

 Valencia consistently performs well above the state average in both English and Math proficiency, demonstrating strong academic outcomes across grade levels.
 Within PVUSD, it stands as the highest-performing elementary school in these areas, reflecting a sustained commitment to instructional excellence and student achievement.

-We have a tremendous staff.
+We have a Exceptional staff.

 Valencia is home to a dedicated and experienced staff, many of whom have spent years—if not their entire careers—serving the school community.
 Their consistency fosters stability and a deep understanding of students’ needs.
 Each day, they bring genuine care and commitment into their classrooms, creating a supportive and engaging environment where students can thrive.